SDredz/SDredz/README.md

 - 👀 I’m interested in software development, games and just about most of technology.
 - 🌱 I’m currently learning Flutter, Python, C++ and HTML(CSS and a bit of Javascript with this)
 - 💞️ I’m looking to collaborate on anything worthwhile and which allows me to learn, as I'm still Learning.
-- 📫 How to reach me probable @SDr3dz on twitter
+- 📫 How to reach me is most likely @SDr3dz on twitter

 <!---
 SDredz/SDredz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.